LukeShortCloud/rootpages/markdown/virtualization.md

     * ansible_local = Run a Ansible Playbook from within the VM.
     * cfengine = Use CFEngine to configure the VM.
     * chef_solo = Run a Chef Cookbook from inside the VM using `chef-solo`.
-    * chef_zero = Run a Chef Cookbook, but uset `chef-zero` to emulate a Chef server inside of the VM.
+    * chef_zero = Run a Chef Cookbook, but use `chef-zero` to emulate a Chef server inside of the VM.
     * chef_client = Use a remote Chef server to run a Cookbook inside the VM.
     * chef_apply = Run a Chef recipe with `chef-apply`.
-    * docker = Install and configure Docker inside of the VM.
+    * docker = Install and configure docker inside of the VM.
     * file = Copy files from the hypervisor to the VM.
 Note that the directory that the `Vagrantfile` is in will be mounted as the directory `/vagrant/` inside of the VM.
     * puppet = Run single Puppet manifests with `puppet apply`.
     * puppet_server = Run a Puppet manifest inside of the VM using an external Puppet server.